wkudaka/perfectlytimedphotos-crawler-4fun/README.md

 # perfectlytimedphotos-crawler-4fun
-perfectlytimedphotos crawler 4fun (just training...)
+perfectlytimedphotos crawler 4fun (just training)

+If I do something wrong, or there is a better way, please tell me.